open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-development-tutorial.md

 # run the couchdb-setup.sh script to set up the couchdb database for the planet project
 chmod +x couchdb-setup.sh
 bash couchdb-setup.sh -p 2200 -i

+#### Troubleshooting ####
+# If you encounter permission issues, run the command below,
+# replacing `username` and `password` with your preferred credentials.
+# Be sure to save these credentials, as you'll need them to access CouchDB through the Fauxton interface (`2300/_utils`).
+bash couchdb-setup.sh -p 2200 -i -u "username" -w "password"
 ```

-If you encounter permission issues, run the command below, replacing `username` and `password` with your preferred credentials.
-Be sure to save these credentials, as you'll need them to access CouchDB through the Fauxton interface (`2300/_utils`).

-- `bash couchdb-setup.sh -p 2200 -i -u "username" -w "password"`

 Install dependecies and serve the app